Marine Corps Marathon spectators: Best places to watch runners and what to leave at home | WTOP

 Also, spectators want to have the MCM app downloaded on their phone so they can track the runner and receive live updates as runners hit different splits along the course.

 Spectators should leave glass bottles, face masks, drones and big bags at home.
-This year, there are screening points around the start and finish areas, and spectators will have their bags checked — it’s all part of keeping the race safe, Goldman said.
+There are screening points around the start and finish areas, and spectators will have their bags checked — it’s all part of keeping the race safe, Goldman said.

 “It is intended to keep the experience safe for all those participating in the event — whether they are running or supporting on event day,” he said.